LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ### Multiple compilation units

-This example illustrates a simple case of a library used by a binary.
-This is the same as the previous example with an extra indirection.
+This example is the same as the previous example, split in 2 separate compilation units.
+All the exported values are now used externally.

 The reference files for this example are [`hello_world_lib.mli`](./hello_world/hello_world_lib.mli), [`hello_world_lib.ml`](./hello_world/hello_world_lib.ml), and [`hello_world_bin.ml`](./hello_world/hello_world_bin.ml)

-The compilation command to produce the the necessary `.cmi` and `.cmt` files is :
+The compilation command to produce the necessary `.cmi` and `.cmt` files is :
 ```
 ocamlopt -bin-annot hello_world_lib.mli hello_world_lib.ml hello_world_bin.ml
 ```